-In order to test hypothesis H2, we created a variant of \cpctplus called \cpctplusrev, collecting the same data as for the other error recovery algorithms.
+In order to test hypothesis H2, we created a variant of \cpctplus called \cpctplusrev.
 Instead of selecting from the minimum cost repair sequences which allow parsing to continue furthest, \cpctplusrev selects from those which allow parsing to continue the least far.
 This models the worst case for other members of the \fischer family which non-deterministically select a single minimum cost repair sequence.
 In other words, it allows us to understand how many more errors could be reported to users of other members of the \fischer family compared to \cpctplus.

+Configuration merging (see Section~\ref{merging}) is the most complex part of \cpctplus.
+To understand whether this complexity leads to better performance, we created another variant of \cpctplus called \cpctplusdontmerge which disables configuration merging.

-In order to understand the accuracy of the numbers we report, we provide 99\% confidence intervals.
-We bootstrapped~\cite{efron79bootstrap} our results \numbootstrap times to produce confidence intervals.
-However, since, as Figure~\ref{fig:results:cpctplus_histogram} shows, our distribution is heavy-tailed, we cannot bootstrap naively.
+We bootstrap~\cite{efron79bootstrap} our results \numbootstrap times to produce 99\% confidence intervals.
+However, as Figure~\ref{fig:results:cpctplus_histogram} shows, our distribution is heavy-tailed, so we cannot bootstrap naively.
 Instead, we ran each error recovery algorithm \numruns times on each source file; when bootstrapping we randomly sample one of the \numruns values collected (i.e.~our bootstrapped data contains an entry for every file in the experiment; that entry is one of the \numruns values collected for that file).
-The only subtlety is when bootstrapping the mean cost size: this value only makes sense if the file was successfully recovered from, so we do not sample from runs where error recovery failed.

 All experiments were run on an otherwise unloaded Intel Xeon E3-1240 v6 with 32GiB RAM running Debian 10.
 We disabled hyperthreading and turbo boost and ran experiments serially.
-Our experiments take approximately 4 days to complete.
-We used Rust 1.40.0 to compiler \emph{grmtools} (the \texttt{Cargo.lock} file necessary to reproduce the build is included in our experimental repository).
+Our experiments took approximately 15 days to complete.
+We used Rust 1.43.1 to compile \emph{grmtools} (the \texttt{Cargo.lock} file necessary to reproduce the build is included in our experimental repository).